-DOCKET NO. 90-2035-01 p.
-33-37 An assessment of all technically feasible and cost-effective improvements in the efficient use of electricity, including load management and conservation.
-PacifiCorp has evaluated all technically feasible and cost-effective energy efficiency, conservation, and load management through the Conservation Potential Assessment to compete with other resources in the IRP modeling.
-DOCKET NO. 90-2035-01 p.
-33-37 An assessment of all technically feasible generating technologies including: renewable resources, cogeneration, power purchases from other sources, and the construction of thermal resources.
-PacifiCorp has evaluated all known technically feasible generating technologies including: renewable resources, cogeneration, and the construction of thermal resource.
+DOCKET NO. 90-2 p.
+33-37 An assessment of all technically feasible and cost-effective improvements in the efficient use of electricity, including load management and conservation. cost-effective energy efficiency, conservation, and load management through the Conservation p.
+33-37 An assessment of all technically feasible generating technologies including: renewable resources, cogeneration, power purchases from other sources, and the construction of thermal resources. feasible generating technologies including: renewable resources, cogeneration, and the construction of thermal resource.
 The IRP does not represent ownership structures for proxy resources.
-Any resource could end up being a Build Transfer Agreement (BTA), Power Purchase Agreement (PPA), self-build, or other contract structure.
-DOCKET NO. 90-2035-01 p.
-33-37 The resource assessments should include: life expectancy of the resources, the recognition of whether the resource is replacing/adding capacity or energy, dispatchability, lead-time requirements, flexibility, efficiency of the resource and opportunities for customer participation.
+Any resource could end up being a Build Transfer Agreement (BTA), Power Purchase Agreement (PPA), self-build, or other contract structure. p.
+33-37 of the resource assessments should include: life expectancy of the resources, the recognition of whether the resource is replacing/adding capacity or energy, dispatchability, lead-time requirements, flexibility, efficiency of the resource and opportunities for customer participation.
 The resource assessments include: life expectancy of the resources, the recognition of whether the resource is replacing/adding capacity or energy, dispatchability, lead-time requirements, flexibility, and efficiency of the resource and opportunities for customer participation.
-DOCKET NO. 90-2035-01 p.
-33-37 An analysis of the role of competitive bidding for demand- side and supply-side resource acquisitions.
+DOCKET NO. 90-2 p.
+33-37 An analysis of the role of competitive bidding for demand-side and supply-side resource acquisitions.
 Demand side bids were permitted to participate in the all-source RFP and inputs for assessment was developed so that potential demand side bids could compete with supply side resources.
 Additionally, demand side resources are evaluated as part of the IRP modeling to evaluate overall competitiveness with other resources.

-DOCKET NO. 90-2035-01 p.
+p.
 33-37 A 20-year planning horizon.
 The 2023 IRP covers a 20-year horizon from 2023 through 2042.
-DOCKET NO. 90-2035-01 p.
-33-37 A two-year action plan outlining the specific resource decisions intended to implement the integrated resource plan in a manner consistent with the Company's strategic business plan.
+DOCKET NO. p.
+33-37 90-2035-01 A two-year action plan outlining the specific resource decisions intended to implement the integrated resource plan in a manner consistent with the Company's strategic business plan.
 This requirement is met in Volume I, Chapter 10 (Action Plan).
-DOCKET NO. 90-2035-01 p.
-33-37 An action plan outlining the specific resource decisions intended to implement the integrated resource plan in a manner consistent with the Company's strategic business plan.
+DOCKET NO. p.
+33-37 90-2035-01 An action plan outlining the specific resource decisions intended to implement the integrated resource plan in a manner consistent with the Company's strategic business plan.
 The action plan will span a four-year horizon and will describe specific actions to be taken in the first two years and outline actions anticipated in the last two years.
 The action plan will include a status report of the specific actions contained in the previous action plan.
 This requirement is met in Volume I, Chapter 10 (Action Plan).
-DOCKET NO. 90-2035-01 p.
-33-37 Load forecasts integrated with resource options in a manner which rationalizes the choice of resources under a variety of economic circumstances.
-Modeling for the 2023 IRP incorporates multiple load forecasts and price-policy scenarios under which resources compete on an optimized basis for the selection of resource options, retirements, unit conversions, transmission options, market purchases and sales, and other elements.
+DOCKET NO. p.
+33-37 90-2035-01 Modeling for the 2023 IRP incorporates multiple load forecasts and price-policy scenarios under which resources compete on an optimized basis for the selection of resource options, retirements, unit conversions, transmission options, market purchases and sales, and other elements.
 See Volume I, Chapters 7, 8 and 9.